alejio/greek-news-nlp/roadmap.md

 - Data analysis: In notebooks/prototyping.ipynb and notebooks/sentiment_eda.ipynb I explored the data.
 I have seen some interesting things but I need to do more analysis.
 However, I will like to proceed to the next stage now so I have something end-to-end to show.

 ## Stage 2
+- I've made a simple FastAPI backend and added a router for articles.
+- I've created a Dockerfile and docker-compose.yml file to run the app in a container.
+It doesn't quite work as intended because the database is empty.
+I will deal with this at a later point.
+Also considering whether I should use a managed database service like AWS RDS.
 - Web application: I now need to create an MVP web application that does basic data visualization.
 I want the web app to look and feel good so I am not restricted by the Python ecosystem.
 This app will need to be supported by a Python backend.
 The app will give me ideas for the next stage.
-- I've made a simple FastAPI backend and added a router for articles.
-- Now I want to dockerize the app and run it in a container.

 ## Stage 3
 - Some ideas include: